DorkOS

 Slash Commands

-DorkOS discovers slash commands from your project's .claude/commands/ directory and makes them available through a command palette in the chat UI.
+DorkOS discovers slash commands from your project's .claude/commands/ directory and makes them available through a command palette in the chat input.

 Using Commands